|Performance and Accountability Report Fiscal Year 2009

-For the years ended September 30, 2008 and September 30, 2007, the USPTO made current year contributions through agency payroll contributions and quarterly supplemental payments to OPM equivalent to approximately 18.2 percent and 18.0 percent of the employee’s basic pay for those employees covered by CSRS, based on OPM cost factors, respectively.
-For the years ended September 30, 2008 and September 30, 2007, the USPTO made current year contributions through agency payroll contributions and quarterly supplemental payments to OPM equivalent to approximately 11.2 percent of the employee’s basic pay for those employees covered by FERS, based on OPM cost factors.
+For the years ended September 30, 2009 and 2008, the USPTO made current year contributions through agency payroll contributions and quarterly supplemental payments to OPM equivalent to approximately 19.1 percent and 18.2 percent of the employee’s basic pay for those employees covered by CSRS, based on OPM cost factors, respectively.
+For the years ended September 30, 2009 and 2008, the USPTO made current year contributions through agency payroll contributions and quarterly supplemental payments to OPM equivalent to approximately 11.5 percent and 11.2 percent of the employee’s basic pay for those employees covered by FERS, based on OPM cost factors, respectively.

 All employees are eligible to contribute to a thrift savings plan.
 For those employees participating in the FERS, a thrift savings plan is automatically established, and the USPTO makes a mandatory contribution to this plan equal to one percent of the employees’ compensation.
 In addition, the USPTO makes matching contributions ranging from one to four percent of the employees’ compensation for FERS-eligible employees who contribute to their thrift savings plans.
 No matching contributions are made to the thrift savings plans for employees participating in the CSRS.
 Employees participating in the FERS are also covered under the Federal Insurance Contributions Act (FICA), for which the USPTO contributes a matching amount to the Social Security Administration.